cp2k/cp2k-input-tools/README.md

 ## TODOs

-* [ ] parser: improve error reporting with context (tokenizer/preprocessor is already done)
+* parser: improve error reporting with context (tokenizer/preprocessor is already done)
-* [ ] preprocessor: losing original context when replacing variables
+* preprocessor: don't lose original context when interpolatin variables
-* [ ] parser: unit conversion of values
+* parser: unit conversion of values
-* [ ] parser: parsing the XML is sloooow (easily 70% of the time), pickle or generate Python code directly instead and keep XML parsing as backup?
+* parser: parsing the XML is slow (easily 70% of the time), pickle or generate Python code directly instead and keep XML parsing as backup
+* parser: generate AST using an emitting (`yield`) parser for more flexibility
+* parser: support for canonical output format

 # The CP2K JSON and YAML formats